Capital Advisors Inc. OK Has $642,000 Stock Position in American Electric Power Company, Inc. (NASDAQ:AEP)

-Capital Advisors Inc. OK cut its position in shares of American Electric Power Company, Inc. (NASDAQ:AEP) by 3.7% during the 2nd quarter, according to the company in its most recent Form 13F filing with the SEC.
-The fund owned 7,588 shares of the company’s stock after selling 292 shares during the quarter.
+Capital Advisors Inc. OK lowered its holdings in shares of American Electric Power Company, Inc. (NASDAQ:AEP) by 3.7% in the 2nd quarter, according to its most recent disclosure with the SEC.
+The fund owned 7,588 shares of the company’s stock after selling 292 shares during the period.
 Capital Advisors Inc. OK’s holdings in American Electric Power were worth $642,000 as of its most recent SEC filing.

-A number of other institutional investors have also recently added to or reduced their stakes in the stock.
-Sumitomo Mitsui Trust Holdings Inc. boosted its holdings in American Electric Power by 3.6% during the second quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 1,793,774 shares of the company’s stock worth $151,735,000 after purchasing an additional 62,960 shares during the last quarter.
-Dupont Capital Management Corp raised its position in American Electric Power by 17.3% in the second quarter.
-Dupont Capital Management Corp now owns 10,427 shares of the company’s stock worth $882,000 after acquiring an additional 1,538 shares during the period.
-Derbend Asset Management bought a new stake in shares of American Electric Power in the second quarter valued at approximately $222,000.
-Exchange Traded Concepts LLC raised its position in shares of American Electric Power by 11.3% in the second quarter.
-Exchange Traded Concepts LLC now owns 6,280 shares of the company’s stock valued at $531,000 after purchasing an additional 640 shares during the period.
-Finally, Eagle Bay Advisors LLC bought a new stake in shares of American Electric Power in the second quarter valued at approximately $71,000.
-Institutional investors and hedge funds own 68.04% of the company’s stock.
+Other hedge funds have also added to or reduced their stakes in the company.
+Sumitomo Mitsui Trust Holdings Inc. grew its holdings in American Electric Power by 3.6% in the second quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 1,793,774 shares of the company’s stock worth $151,735,000 after purchasing an additional 62,960 shares during the period.
+Dupont Capital Management Corp grew its holdings in American Electric Power by 17.3% in the second quarter.
+Dupont Capital Management Corp now owns 10,427 shares of the company’s stock worth $882,000 after purchasing an additional 1,538 shares during the period.
+Derbend Asset Management acquired a new stake in American Electric Power in the second quarter worth $222,000.
+Exchange Traded Concepts LLC grew its holdings in shares of American Electric Power by 11.3% during the second quarter.
+Exchange Traded Concepts LLC now owns 6,280 shares of the company’s stock valued at $531,000 after buying an additional 640 shares during the last quarter.
+Finally, Eagle Bay Advisors LLC acquired a new position in shares of American Electric Power during the second quarter valued at about $71,000.
+68.04% of the stock is owned by hedge funds and other institutional investors.

-In other news, CEO Nicholas K. Akins sold 2,100 shares of the company’s stock in a transaction on Thursday, July 1st.
-The shares were sold at an average price of $84.73, for a total value of $177,933.00.
-Following the completion of the sale, the chief executive officer now owns 102,872 shares of the company’s stock, valued at approximately $8,716,344.56.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-0.14% of the stock is currently owned by corporate insiders.

-American Electric Power (NASDAQ:AEP) last released its quarterly earnings results on Wednesday, July 21st.
-The company reported $1.18 EPS for the quarter, topping the Zacks’ consensus estimate of $1.14 by $0.04.
-American Electric Power had a net margin of 14.78% and a return on equity of 11.02%.
-The business had revenue of $3.80 billion during the quarter, compared to analysts’ expectations of $4.05 billion.
-During the same quarter in the previous year, the company earned $1.08 EPS.
-The business’s quarterly revenue was up 8.6% compared to the same quarter last year.
-On average, sell-side analysts forecast that American Electric Power Company, Inc. will post 4.69 earnings per share for the current fiscal year.

-The business also recently declared a quarterly dividend, which will be paid on Friday, September 10th.
-Shareholders of record on Tuesday, August 10th will be paid a $0.74 dividend.
-The ex-dividend date of this dividend is Monday, August 9th.
+The company also recently announced a quarterly dividend, which will be paid on Friday, September 10th.
+Investors of record on Tuesday, August 10th will be issued a dividend of $0.74 per share.
 This represents a $2.96 dividend on an annualized basis and a yield of 3.27%.
-American Electric Power’s dividend payout ratio is presently 66.67%.
+The ex-dividend date is Monday, August 9th.
+American Electric Power’s dividend payout ratio (DPR) is presently 66.67%.

+In related news, CEO Nicholas K. Akins sold 2,100 shares of the company’s stock in a transaction that occurred on Thursday, July 1st.
+The shares were sold at an average price of $84.73, for a total transaction of $177,933.00.
+Following the sale, the chief executive officer now owns 102,872 shares of the company’s stock, valued at approximately $8,716,344.56.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Corporate insiders own 0.14% of the company’s stock.

-Several analysts have recently issued reports on the stock.
-Wells Fargo & Company lowered their price target on shares of American Electric Power from $96.00 to $93.00 and set an “equal weight” rating on the stock in a research report on Friday, July 23rd.
-Bank of America raised shares of American Electric Power from a “neutral” rating to a “buy” rating and set a $86.88 target price on the stock in a report on Monday, July 26th.
-Barclays upped their target price on shares of American Electric Power from $95.00 to $105.00 and gave the stock an “overweight” rating in a report on Tuesday, May 25th.
-Finally, Morgan Stanley upped their target price on shares of American Electric Power from $105.00 to $110.00 and gave the stock an “overweight” rating in a report on Thursday.
-One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and eight have given a buy rating to the company’s stock.
-American Electric Power currently has an average rating of “Buy” and an average target price of $95.21.
+Several research analysts recently weighed in on AEP shares.
+Wells Fargo & Company cut their price target on shares of American Electric Power from $96.00 to $93.00 and set an “equal weight” rating on the stock in a report on Friday, July 23rd.
+Barclays lifted their price objective on shares of American Electric Power from $95.00 to $105.00 and gave the stock an “overweight” rating in a research report on Tuesday, May 25th.
+Morgan Stanley lifted their price objective on shares of American Electric Power from $105.00 to $110.00 and gave the stock an “overweight” rating in a research report on Thursday.
+Finally, Bank of America raised shares of American Electric Power from a “neutral” rating to a “buy” rating and set a $86.88 price target on the stock in a research report on Monday, July 26th.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and eight have issued a buy rating to the stock.
+American Electric Power currently has an average rating of “Buy” and an average price target of $95.21.

 American Electric Power Co, Inc engages in the business of generation, transmission and distribution of electricity.
 It operates through the following segments: Vertically Integrated Utilities, Transmission & Distribution Utilities, AEP Transmission Holdco and Generation & Marketing.
 The Vertically Integrated Utilities segment engages in the generation, transmission and distribution of electricity for sale to retail and wholesale customers through assets owned and operated by its subsidiaries.